FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 HybridOS uses CSS to define the style of all view types.
 You can apply your own CSS to any HVML element as well.

+## L10N

+Different from webpages, HVML handles L10N text as an asset of an app.
+HE (the HVML user agent) load the L10N file in JSON and translate the localization text according to the identifier.

+If you specify a content of `TextView` with a string started with `$`, the string will be treated as the identifier of a text not a literal string.

+The content of a L10N text file will look like:

+    {
+        "app": "firstSample",
+        "language": "zh_CN",
+        "STRID_TITLE": "HybridOS 的第一个示例应用",
+        "STRID_COPYRING": "版权所有 (C) 2018 飞漫软件",
+    }

 ## Relationship with C++ App Framework